 1. By purchasing crypto-currency

 This is the most obvious way and probably the easiest.
-Simply buy a little Bitcoin or other crypto, and see what happens.
+Simply buy a little Bitcoin, buy ethereum or other crypto, and see what happens.
 Although I’m an enthusiast for Bitcoin, I would recommend not to spend more than you can afford to lose, as there is still some risk involved.

 Keep in mind that you have to use a reliable cryptocurrency trading platform for a successful venture buying crypto.
 For instance, YouHodler is a convenient crypto exchange and lending platform, and that’s because of the site’s excellent interest rates and transparency.
 YouHodler allows you to borrow against your cryptocurrency, earn interest, use advanced trading features, and promote exceptional customer support.
 The platform functions on ‘know your customer’ and ‘anti-money laundering’ policies.
 Depending on one’s perspective, this can be an advantage or disadvantage.
 Apart from YouHodler, here are other popular platforms to purchase Bitcoin: